Distortion Resilience for Goal-Oriented Semantic Communication

-\textit{Inference phase:} In the inference phase, the AI task performance needs to be approximated via one data point.
-Therefore, we can not use statistical measurement to consider the generalization gap as in the training phase.
-To consider the inference capacity of the AI model under a noisy channel, we first adopt the following lemma: \begin{lemma} Given the data $x$ and the noisy data $\hat{x}$ induced by the semantic noisy channel, we have the following total variation between the distribution of two data as follows:
+In the inference phase, we can only have access to a limited amount of data (e.g., a single data point).
+Consequently, we can not use statistical measurements to evaluate the generalization gap, as is done during the training phase.
+To assess the inference capacity of the AI model under a noisy channel, we adopt the following lemma. \begin{lemma}[Total variation of distorted data] Given the data $x$ and the noisy data $\hat{x}$ induced by the noisy channel, the total variation between the distributions of two data can be computed as follows:

-where $W$ is the decision boundary of data changes that can preserve the goal-oriented AI task, $sigma$ denotes the distortion rate between the original data and the noisy data.
-Thus, we can measure the distribution shift between two data via the amount of data components' distortion that pass the decision boundary. \end{lemma} To be more intuitive, for a basic task like spotting if there's a person in a Figure~\ref{fig:gauss3}, the AI can handle a lot of changes in the image without a problem.
-But for a tougher task like figuring out who that person is, the AI needs data with more clear details.
-If there are big changes, like in Figure~\ref{fig:gauss3}, it might not recognize the person correctly.
-This shows that the complexity of the task affects how much change the AI can handle.
-Therefore, we have the following theorem: \begin{theorem} The inference gap of the semantic AI model under the noisy channel can be represented as:
+where $W$ is the decision boundary of data changes that can preserve the goal-oriented AI task, $\sigma$ denotes the distortion between the original data and the noisy data.
+Thus, we can measure the distribution shift between the two data based on the degree of distortion of data components that cross the decision boundary. \end{lemma} For a more intuitive understanding, consider a basic task such as identifying if there is a person in a Figure~\ref{fig:gauss3}, AI model can adapt to notably distorted images without difficulty.
+However, for a challenging task (e.g., determining the identity of the person), AI model needs data with clearer details.
+In case of image with significant distortions (as depicted in Figure~\ref{fig:gauss3}), AI model may struggle to recognize the person accurately.
+This demonstrates that the complexity of the task influences the extent to which the AI can manage image distortions.
+Therefore, we have the following theorem. \begin{theorem}[Model inference degradation evaluation] The inference gap of the goal-oriented AI model under the noisy channel can be represented as: